Vestal Goodman: Early life and marriage

+Career

 With the formation of Word Records in the early 1960s, Vestal and The Happy Goodman Family were the flagship artists signed to the company.
 In 1969, she won the first ever Female Vocalist of the Year Dove Award.
 As a natural step in her career, Vestal Goodman released her first solo album, "Hallelujah!" in 1971, from which came the well-known single, "It'll All Be Over But the Shoutin'".

 Her autobiography, Vestal!
 'Lord I Wouldn't Take Nothin' For My Journey Now, was published in 1999.
 It details her life in Southern gospel music, her heart problems, her subsequent bout with cancer and her struggle with prescription drug addiction.

 The Happy Goodmans won multiple Grammy and Dove awards, charted 15 No. 1 hit songs including "I Wouldn't Take Nothin' For My Journey Now," and performed more than 3,500 concerts, including performing at the White House for President Jimmy Carter in 1979.